 In Pennsylvania, people involved in public transportation collision have two years from the date of the accident to file a lawsuit.
 If they fail to file a claim within that time, they may lose the right to sue, even if liability is clear.

 There are much stricter requirements if one or more of the defendants is a government entity.
 Because many bus accidents involve school districts or municipal transportation authorities, these more stringent rules will apply in those cases.

 Pursuant to 42 P.S.§ 5522, before suing a government entity, an injured person must submit a written notice of claim within six months of the incident.
 This notice is a written statement that must include, among other things, the plaintiff’s contact information, a description of the loss, and the name and contact information of the physician who treated the claimant.

 If a plaintiff fails to submit the notice of claim, the court may refuse to hear any lawsuit against the governmental defendant, even if the two-year statute of limitations has not expired.
 An experienced bus accident attorney in the area could get all necessary paperwork filed on time to avoid this harsh result.

 Dealing with the aftermath of an accident can be overwhelming.
 It is especially challenging in a bus accident case, where there might be many responsible parties, all trying to get you to settle for less than your case is worth.

 A seasoned local personal injury attorney could confidently negotiate with all the potentially liable parties to get you a fair settlement.
 If you have suffered losses as a result of a bus accident, seek help right away.
-Call Marcus & Mack to discuss your case with a State College bus accident lawyer.
+Call to discuss your case with a State College bus accident lawyer at Marcus & Mack.